floooh/floooh.github.io/_drafts/2025-11-22-sokol-vulkan-backend-1.md

 title: "Experimental Sokol Vulkan backend"
 ---

-In a couple of days I will merge the first iteration of a sokol-gfx Vulkan backend.
-Please consider this backend as 'experimental', it has only received limited testing, has limited platform coverage and some known known shortcomings and feature gaps which I will address in followup updates.
+In a couple of days I will merge the first implementation of a sokol-gfx Vulkan backend.
+Please consider this backend as 'experimental', it has only received limited testing, has limited platform coverage and some known shortcomings and feature gaps which I will address in followup updates.

 The currently known limitiations are:

-- the entire code essentially expects a 'modern desktop GPU feature set', I haven't paid much attention to and in some cases outright ignored limitations of mobile GPUs
+- the entire code expects a 'desktop GPU feature set' and doesn't implement fallback paths for mobile GPUs
 - the window system glue in sokol_app.h is only implemented for Linux/X11
 - only tested on an Intel Meteor Lake integrated GPU (which also means that some buffer types may be allocated in memory types that are not